Annapurna Circuit Trek Permit and their Cost: A Complete Guide

-Annapurna Region falls under the Annapurna Conservation Area, which is the first and largest conversation area in Nepal covering an area of 7,629 sq. km.
-It was established by the Government of Nepal in 1992.
+Annapurna Region falls under the Annapurna Conservation Area, the first and largest conversation area in Nepal, covering an area of 7,629 sq. km.
+The Government of Nepal established it in 1992.

-Anyone who wise to travel inside Annapurna Conservation Area and trek in Annapurna Circuit, then you must purchase an ANCAP permit or Annapurna Conservation Area Entry Permit (ACAP).
+Anyone wise to travel inside Annapurna Conservation Area and trek in Annapurna Circuit must purchase an ANCAP permit or Annapurna Conservation Area Entry Permit (ACAP).

-It is made to create a sustainable economic and social development to help the local inhabitant of the region as well as to conserve the environment and wildlife.
+It is made to create a sustainable economic and social development to help the local inhabitant of the region and conserve the environment and wildlife.

-ACAP has been operated by the National Trust for Nature Conservation.
+The National Trust has operated ACAP for Nature Conservation.